gracee-chen/AC215_StyleMe/README.md

 #### Deploy the Application to Kubernetes Cluster

-The deployment process involves building Docker images, updating Kubernetes manifests, and deploying all services to the cluster.
-Follow these steps to deploy the complete application.
+The deployment process involves building Docker images for all services (ingestion, preprocessing, training, and inference), pushing them to a container registry, and updating Kubernetes manifests with the new image tags.
+The deployment follows a sequential approach: first, ConfigMaps and PersistentVolumeClaims are created to provide configuration and storage; then, batch processing jobs (ingestion, preprocessing, training) are deployed to process data and train models; finally, the inference service deployment and Horizontal Pod Autoscaler are configured to serve requests with automatic scaling capabilities.
+This approach ensures proper resource initialization and dependency management, allowing each component to start only after its prerequisites are ready.
+The entire deployment can be automated through CI/CD pipelines or executed manually using kubectl commands.

 > **Step 1: Build and Push Docker Images**
 > ```bash